 MALDI

-JenKem Technology manufactures PEG raw materials with high purity and low polydispersity in 5kg, 15kg, 20kg, and 100kg batch sizes.
-These PEG raw materials are used for JenKem Technology’s manufacture of high quality PEG derivatives.
+JenKem Technology manufactures PEG raw materials with high purity and low polydispersity in 10Kg-1000Kg batch sizes and tons annual scale.
 JenKem Technology’s in-house PEG production is back-integrated to polymerization from ethylene oxide.

 Linear PEG Raw Materials

-Starting 2020, JenKem Technology will transition to use High Purity (> 99%) mPEG Raw Materials to manufacture GMP grade Methoxy PEG Derivatives.
+JenKem Technology uses High Purity (> 99%) mPEG Raw Materials to manufacture GMP grade Methoxy PEG Derivatives.

 JenKem Technology also provides a Methoxy PEG GPC Calibration Standards kit (STDMPEG) containing linear methoxy PEGs with MW of 2kDa, 5kDa, 10kDa, 20kDa and 40kDa.